Top 20 Must Dos in The Coromandel

-The Coromandel is blessed with a massive selection of natural attractions and activities.
+The Coromandel is blessed with a massive range of natural attractions and activities.
 Here's a sample of the Top 20 Must Do Activities in The Coromandel.
-There are bound to be others that have been missed out, perhaps you'll just have to visit the region where kiwis holiday to create your own Top 20.
+Naturally there are many others that have been left off the list (it would be too long), perhaps you'll just have to visit the region where Kiwis holiday to create your own Top 20.

 1. Thermal Wonderland